 - The following list of country-by-country suggestions is a work in progress.
-Many of the artisans with whom we have connections are unable to obtain materials or ship orders while they are in isolation and there are lock-downs in place.
+Many of the artisans with whom we have connections are unable to obtain materials or ship orders while lock-downs and restrictions are in place.
 Others don’t have websites and many more don’t have mechanisms to take orders or receive payments.
 By providing the list below, we hope to support at least some artisans and their families until tourism can resume.

-- Please also note that shipping and the delivery of orders is likely be delayed due to limitations during lock-down and until services return to normal.
+- Please also note that shipping and the delivery of orders may be delayed until services return to normal.

 - retreat|recreate does not receive commission or kick-backs from any of these organisations or artisans